6. Recruitment process/timetable

 TO PASS - improve your fitness before your medical.
 For the bleep test, aim for a hard run for 20 to 30 minutes, three times a week.

 A medical assessment will generally be carried out by our Occupational Health Team.
 They will check the following:

 You will be asked to complete a confidential medical history questionnaire.
 Depending on your medical history, we may have to contact your GP/specialist for further information.

 Once you have been declared medically fit we will progress your application to the next stage.

 We send reference requests to your current employer and all previous employers in the last three years.
 If you haven't been employed for three years, we will ask for a character reference or an educational reference.

-The fore has a strict absence policy set of criteria of no more than nine and/or more than three separate occasions of sickness absence in the previous 12 months.
+The force has a strict absence policy set of criteria of no more than nine and/or more than three separate occasions of sickness absence in the previous 12 months.